SUI-Components/sui/packages/sui-ssr/README.md

 There are two default hooks for 404 and 500 errors. both will look for a 404.html or 500.html file in the src folder and show this file.
 If you dont define this files, you will get a generic error page.

+## Dynamic Rendering

+If you want to apply this new technique proposal by Google to improve your SEO and your site`s performance you have to set up a `DYNAMIC_RENDERING=true` environment variable when you run your the server.

+More info about Dynamic Rendering here: https://developers.google.com/search/docs/guides/dynamic-rendering

 ## Environment variables

 You can define environment variables by creating a yml file called `public-env.yml` in your SPA root directory: